 7. Avoid Asking for References in the First Contact

 The job posting and application should be an opportunity for you to get a brief background of the technician and their qualifications.
-Save asking for references until further down the hiring process.
+Save asking for references until further in the hiring process.
 There is no need to waste people’s time asking for references you’re not going to call.

 8. Describe the Hiring Process

-9. Include an Accurate Pay Range
+9. Include a Realistic Pay Range

 10. Explain (Don’t Just List) Your Benefits

-Just as important as pay range, benefits should be included into your job posting.
+Just as important as pay range, benefits should be included in your job posting.
 If you offer great benefits, you’ll want the technicians applying to your shop to know that.
 Having a clear list of the benefits that you offer will make it easier for technicians in their decision-making process.
 But many times, a list of benefits isn’t even enough.
-Stand out from your competition by including more details, such as providers, percentage covered by the shop, 401(k) matching, and even perks like catered lunches, tool allowances, paid trainings, etc.

 11. Include Contact Information